itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

         step=0.1,
         batch_size=16,

-        addons=[algorithms.WeightDecay,
-                algorithms.StepDecay]
+        addons=[algorithms.WeightDecay]
     )

-Both :network:`WeightDecay` and :network:`StepDecay` algorithms have additional parameters.
+The :network:`WeightDecay` have additional parameters.
 In case if we need to modify them we can add them to the training algorithm.

 .. code-block:: python